DRincs-Productions/NQTR-System/README.md

 For the time being, a good part of the screens and images are not of my creation and terminology, and the comments need to be revised.

+Feel free to contribute, fork this and send a pull request. 😄

 ## Instructions to insert Toolkit in your repo

 I recommend the following ways to include it in your project: